The United Methodist Church affirms the sanctity of life in these two statements in the Social Principles:

 But we are equally bound to respect the sacredness of the life and well-being of the mother and the unborn child

 United Methodists affirm the sanctity of unborn human life.
 We similarly understand that the pregnant woman is also a life of sacred worth, and that there are circumstances in which there may be "tragic conflicts of life versus life."
-In these difficult situations, abortion may offer the better way to preserve as much life as possible.
+This may happen to any pregnant woman, anywhere, at any time during her pregnancy.

 - We also “unconditionally reject” abortion “as a means of gender selection or eugenics.

 All Christians faced with such decisions are called to enter them with prayer, searching the Scriptures, and all other means of seeking God’s will, guidance, and wisdom.
 We also strongly encourage such persons to seek the counsel of parents, other family members, clergy, and professionals in both medicine and counseling.

-When faced with an unplanned or unwanted pregnancy, “We particularly encourage… the option of adoption.”
-When a woman selects adoption as the outcome of her pregnancy for which she feels best, the Social Principles encourage churches to assist her with appropriate resources and support.
+When addressing an unplanned or unwanted pregnancy, “We particularly encourage… the option of adoption.”
+When a woman selects adoption as the outcome of her pregnancy, the Social Principles encourage churches to assist her with appropriate resources and support.

 While we understand the need for women to have access to safe, legal abortions, we also “mourn and are committed to promoting the diminishment of high abortion rates.”
 We encourage ministries that reduce unintended pregnancies, such as sex education, access to voluntary family planning, contraception, and “initiatives that enhance the quality of life for all women and girls around the globe.”

 Finally, United Methodists are committed to ministering with those who have had an abortion, providing support and encouragement.
 Whatever situation led to a decision to abort, there is always much loss, and much need for healing.